Tag: Christianity

 How Do You Draw God?

-Credit: picture taken from “Love Poems From God” translated and compiled by Daniel Ladinsky.
 I can’t shake this poem from Meister Eckhart.
 How many of our coloring books depict a clucking “tsk tsk” tongue, below beady eyes that can’t hide their disappointment?
-How many pages are scribbled with the red of hatred or vengeance or … Continue reading How Do You Draw God?
+How many pages are scribbled with the red of hatred or vengeance or scorn?
+How many are faintly marked by the cool blues of distance and the…

 You Ask Me What A Calling Feels Like